 As a startup, you probably don’t have enough funds, however, you still need to grow and market yourself, and as we all know, you need investments in marketing as well.

+There are many different tools for startups that you can use to grow, but some of them can be rather costly.
 However, luckily, there are many ways that you can promote your business without extra costs or at least limit them to the minimum.

 Another important point to focus on is email marketing campaigns.
-It is claimed to be "the gold standard of marketing".
+It is claimed to be “the gold standard of marketing”.
 News concerning product updates, special pricing and discounts, and corporate news must be sent to your customers.
 Keep your e-mails short and avoid being annoying.
-Think proper about your subject line: It must be engaging to avoid reader's deletion.
+Think proper about your subject line: It must be engaging to avoid the reader’s deletion.

 Steve Jobs once said that he loved the startup architecture, and want Apple to become the biggest startup in the world.
 Sure, Apple isn’t a startup anymore, but what Steve Jobs was talking about wasn’t the company’s price, instead, he was speaking about this “startup mindset.”

 Never stop being a startup.
-Sure, it’s impossible for your company to continue on the same trajectory when it's already a mature company, but it's important to have passion and drive, that you had from the very beginning.
+Sure, it’s impossible for your company to continue on the same trajectory when it’s already a mature company, but it’s important to have the passion and drive, that you had from the very beginning.